Medication Management at Family Psychological Services: FAQs

 Our Psychiatric Mental Health Nurse Practitioners (PMHNPs) prescribe under protocol, a document signed annually by Lawrence physician Ryan Neuhofel, DO MPH.
 During the COVID-19 pandemic, medication appointments were exclusively held via Zoom.
 However, we will be moving back to office-based services during May and June as we expect insurance to downgrade telehealth reimbursement as the risk of transmission remits.
 This will entail a rate reduction that we are unwilling to accept.

-Marilee McCleery, DNP is transitioning into a full time role in our office between now and June 1 and we are adding another APRN in June.
-An official announcement will be forthcoming.
-Kelsey Lashbrooke, RN joins our staff part time in May and full time over the summer, to serve as Medication Administrator in the office, overseeing client contact with the NPs, prescription requests, preauthorizations, billing, and appointment scheduling.
+Marilee McCleery, DNP is working full time now and we are adding another APRN in June.
+We'll be adding a full time Medication Administrator in July to oversee client contact with the NPs, prescription requests, preauthorizations, billing, and appointment scheduling.
 We hope this will greatly smooth problems we've struggled with as our client load grows and we pledge to keep improving our services as we go.